slubold/oldwebsite/index.md

 ## Research

 I'm interested in statistical network models and their applications in social science.
-In the past I have worked with Clark Taylor, John Fricks,

 ## Publications